Graduate Honor System

 - Understand the review process

-Kayla is a doctoral student in dairy science.
+Rose is a doctoral student in geosciences.
 As Chair of the GHS, she ensures that justice, fairness, and due process are exercised in all operations of the Graduate Honor System.
-Kayla recruits and trains graduate student and faculty panelists and associate chairs, and orients graduate students to the values and obligations described in the Honor Code.
-Kayla presides at all Review Panel hearings and coordinates the activities of the Graduate Honor System.
-She also represents the Graduate Honor System at Commission of Graduate and Professional Studies and Policies (CGPSP) meetings.
+With the help of the GHS advisor, Rose recruits and trains graduate student and faculty panelists and associate chairs, and orients graduate students to the values and obligations described in the Honor Code.
+Rose presides at all Review Panel hearings and coordinates the activities of the Graduate Honor System.
+She also represents the Graduate Honor System at Commission on Graduate and Professional Studies and Policies (CGPSP) meetings.

 Associate chairs gather evidence and conduct interviews with the referrer and the referred student(s).
 They prepare a brief report summarizing the interviews and evidence, and present the case to a Preliminary Review Panel.
 Associate chairs may also attend and present the evidence to Review Panels and support the outreach and training activities of the chair.

 As advisor, Monika provides confidential and neutral counsel to faculty and students regarding cases and GHS procedures.
-She attends all preliminary review panel and review panel meetings in a non-voting capacity to ensure that all GHS procedures are properly followed.
+She attends all preliminary review and review panel meetings in a non-voting capacity to ensure that all GHS procedures are properly followed.
 The advisor assists with the training of the Chair, Associate Chair(s), Facilitators, and new panel members.
 She advises the Chair and Associate Chair(s) in the preparation of cases and provides staff for the administration of the Graduate Honor System.

 Graduate Life Center at Donaldson Brown